SPAL

-In total, SPAL have participated in 24 top-tier, 28 second-tier, 41 third-tier, 7 fourth-tier and 1 fifth-tier league seasons.
+In total, SPAL have participated in 24 top-tier, 28 second-tier, 43 third-tier, 7 fourth-tier and 1 fifth-tier league seasons.
 The club's best finish was when they came fifth in the 1959–60 Serie A; they also reached the 1961–62 Coppa Italia final.

-The club is chaired by the American Joe Tacopina, the current manager is Massimo Oddo.
+The club was chaired by the American lawyer and businessman Joe Tacopina and the manager was Francesco Baldini until the 2025 liquidation, after which the team's legacy is carried on by Ars et Labor Ferrara.

 History

 From foundation to World War II

 The club was founded in March 1907 as Circolo Ars et Labor (Latin for Art and Work Club) by the Salesian priest Pietro Acerbis.
-In the early stages, it was mainly a cultural and religious association, then in 1913 it became a multi-sports company, taking the name of Società Polisportiva Ars et Labor (SPAL).
+In the early stages, it was mainly a cultural and religious association, then in 1913 it became a multi-sports company, taking the name of Società Polisportiva Ars et Labor (a mixture of Italian and Latin meaning Sports Club Society of Art and Work).
 The team began its professional activity under the aegis of the Italian Football Federation (Federazione Italiana Giuoco Calcio) in 1919, competing in the second-tier tournament.

 SPAL played in the top flight league from 1920 to 1925, reaching the qualification playoff for the National Finals in 1921–22.
 From 1925 until the Second World War, they played in Serie B and Serie C: in this period, the club's all-time top striker Mario Romani scored 130 goals in 189 games during two different periods with the white-blues (1925–32 and 1937–38).

-Between 1939 and 1943 the club temporarily changed its name to A.C.
-Ferrara, wearing the black and white colours of the city.
+Between 1939 and 1943 the club temporarily changed its name to Associazione Calcio Ferrara, wearing the black and white colours of the city.
 After the suspension of the championships due to war, in 1945 the club returned to the name SPAL and to the light blue and white kits.

 The golden period in Serie A

 In 1946 Paolo Mazza became chairman of the club.
 After five consecutive seasons in Serie B, SPAL won promotion to Serie A after finishing the championship first in 1950–51.
 The white-blues subsequently stayed in the top division for most of the 1950s and 1960s, competing in 16 out of 17 Serie A seasons from 1951 to 1968.

-SPAL finished fifth in 1959–60, thus obtaining the best finish in its history.
+SPAL finished fifth in 1959–60, thus obtaining the best placement in its history.
 Also, in 1961–62 they played in the Coppa Italia final, losing against Napoli.
-In the early stages of 1962–63 season, in which the club finished in eighth place, the white and blues managed to reach the top of the league table.
-During those years, the club was a launchpad for many young players who became stars, among them Fabio Capello.
+In the early stages of 1962–63 season, in which the club finished in eighth place, the white and blues reached the top of the league table.
+During those years, the club was a launchpad for many young players, among them Fabio Capello.

 In 1963–64 they were relegated to Serie B, but they came back to Serie A after only one year, and remained in the top division until 1968.
 At the end of the last season in the top flight, SPAL won the Cup of Italian-Swiss Friendship.